ehsankorhani/ehsankorhani.github.io/_posts/2024-07-23-what-is-data-cloud.md

 ---
 layout: single
-title: Data Cloud Journey - Part 1 - What is Data Cloud
+title: What is Data Cloud?
 date: 2024-07-23
 author: ehsan
 categories: Data Cloud
 tags: [Salesforce, Data Cloud]
 ---

-## What is Data Cloud?

 In today's data-driven world, companies deal with vast amounts of data from many sources.
 If used effectively, this data can offer valuable insights, guide strategic decisions, and promote innovation.
 However, a major challenge they face is data fragmentation.